 We compute spectrograms by applying short-time Fourier transforms (STFT) to $h_{+}$.
 The STFT is computed with a scipy.signal.stft using a Blackman window \citep{2020SciPy-NMeth}.
 We normalize the STFT and take the logarithm before plotting.
 The normalization is chosen so that the logarithmic value lies in the $(-\infty, 0]$ range and is the same for every spectrogram we show.
 Before applying the STFT, we filter the signals using high-pass and low-pass filters, removing any part of the signal below 25 Hz and above 5000 Hz.

 In \fig{fig:s12gws}, we present the GW amplitude and spectrograms for the two simulations.
 The top row displays the GW amplitude, while the bottom row shows the spectrograms.
-The left column of each row corresponds to the results from the energy-dependent neutrino transport simulation, and the right column showcases the findings from the grey neutrino transport simulation.
+The left column of each row corresponds to the results from the energy-dependent neutrino transport simulation, and the right column showcases the findings from the gray neutrino transport simulation.

 The time-dependent signals of both models (top row of \fig{fig:s12gws}) exhibit the stochastic variations typically associated with core-collapse supernova GWs.
-However, the typical amplitudes are $\sim$ 15\,cm in both simulations.
-The strong burst of GW emission visible in the simulation with energy-dependent transport around 50\,ms post bounce is associated with prompt convection and is absent in the simulation with grey transport because it was initiated from a 1D profile post bounce.
+However, the typical amplitudes are $\sim$15\,cm in both simulations.
+The strong burst of GW emission visible in the simulation with energy-dependent transport around 50\,ms post bounce is associated with prompt convection and is absent in the simulation with gray transport because it was initiated from a 1D profile post bounce.
 At first glance, the spectrograms from both models are very similar.
-However, there is a small shift towards lower frequencies in the simulation employing grey neutrino transport, compared to the simulation with energy-dependent transport.
+However, there is a small shift toward lower frequencies in the simulation employing gray neutrino transport, compared to the simulation with energy-dependent transport.
 This frequency shift is consistent with the differences in PNS properties observed in simulations that utilize different neutrino transport methods.
-The grey transport leads to a less compact PNS at late times than the energy-dependent transport.
+The gray transport leads to a less compact PNS at late times than the energy-dependent transport.
 It is, therefore, expected that the central frequency of the GW signal will be lower \citep{Murphy:2009dx,Mueller:2012sv,Sotani:2016uwn,Andresen:2016pdt,Andresen:2017uvx,Sotani:2017ubz,Torres-Forne:2017xhv,Sotani:2019ppr,Morozova:2018glm,Radice:2018usf,Torres-Forne:2018nzj,Torres-Forne:2019zwz,Sotani:2021ygu,Andersen:2021vzo,Mezzacappa:2022xmf,Wolfe:2023rfx,Rodriguez:2023nay}.
 Additionally, the power gap is observed in both models.
-Interestingly, the location of the power gap \citep{Morozova:2018glm,Andersen:2021vzo} is shifted towards lower frequencies in the grey transport simulation.
+Interestingly, the location of the power gap \citep{Morozova:2018glm,Andersen:2021vzo} is shifted toward lower frequencies in the gray transport simulation.